Let’s face it: leather can be difficult to work with.

 In our experience, most machines offer mixed results.

-Some of the bestselling machines that claim to be “perfect for working with leather” are fine for small wallet or purse projects – but they simply can’t handle the requirements of a heavy coat or leather jacket.
+Some of the top rated sewing machines that claim to be “perfect for working with leather” are fine for small wallet or purse projects – but they simply can’t handle the requirements of a heavy coat or leather jacket.

 Here’s a sneak peek at 3 of our top picks: